 Taking BCAAs during workouts has been studied a little in endurance training, such as distance running and cycling.

-When 193 men taking part in a marathon were given 16 grams of BCAAs during the event, they didn’t run any faster than men given a placebo (14).
+When 193 men taking part in a marathon took 16 grams of BCAAs during the event, they didn’t run any faster than men who took a placebo (

 In a recent review of studies, scientists found that three factors seemed to be important for limiting exercise-related muscle damage through BCAA supplements.